 Westbridge & Christian Valley

 Westbridge is a tiny unincorporated community of ranches and farms.
 It is 13 km (8 mi) north of Rock Creek at the junction where the Christian Valley Road crosses the West Kettle River.
 It is home of the Old Cowboy Ranch and the Little Dipper Hideaway, two great camping spots.
 Westbridge is also home to the Kettle River Model Airshow which takes place in July.
-You can hike the KVR section of the Trans Canada Trail with access points in Westbridge that take you north to Rhone or south toward Zamora.
+You can hike the KVR section of the Great Trail with access points in Westbridge that take you north to Rhone or south toward Zamora.
 Accommodations in Westbridge include campgrounds or cabin rentals.
 The closest medical, dental and veterinary services are in Kelowna.

 Wheat fields meet the backcountry in Bridesville (pop. estimate 30), 15 km (9 mi) west of Rock Creek on Highway 33.
 Hike Johnstone Creek Provincial Park for craggy views across gaping canyons.
 Drive-in camping is available at Johnstone Creek.
 You can also do some rustic camping at nearby recreation sites at Jolly Creek and Little Fish Lake.
 If you prefer something more luxurious try Arosa Guest Ranch Resort where you may rent cabins or hook up your RV for the night.
 A rural community, there are no services or shops in Bridesville.
 The closest medical, dental and veterinary services are in Osoyoos.